US Club Soccer

-US Club Soccer is a national organization and member of the United States Soccer Federation that works to develop and support soccer clubs in the United States.
+National Association of Competitive Soccer Clubs (US Club Soccer) is a national non-profit organization and member of the United States Soccer Federation that works to develop and support soccer clubs in the United States.

-It was founded in 2001 as the National Association of Competitive Soccer Clubs (NACSC).

-The organization's philosophy is that clubs are the primary vehicle for player development.
-Thus, there is a focus on flexibility in areas such as roster rules.
-US Club Soccer also aims to create a “members for life” culture within its clubs, where players can be developed from childhood through the adult level.

-US Club Soccer has members in all 50 U.S. states, and the organization sanctions over 400 tournaments per year.
-Its headquarters are split between two locations in South Carolina: an executive office in Charleston and administrative office in Myrtle Beach.
-Membership is organized into four geographic regions, each of which holds two seats on the organization's board of directors.

-With five goals of Club Development, Coaching Development, Player Development, Parent Engagement & Education and Player Health & Safety, US Club Soccer offers registration, league- and cup-based competition platforms, player identification and a variety of other programming, resources and services.

-US Club Soccer is sponsored by Nike, Inc. and supported by LaLiga through a technical partnership.
+Organization

+US Club Soccer gained recognized as a national organization by the United States Soccer Federation in 2001.
+The initial intent of the organization was to be a lobbying organization to effect change in United States Youth Soccer Association, but it had to change to a player-based organization to gain momentum.
+The organization's philosophy is that clubs are the primary vehicle for player development, and should be the primary decision makers for both structure and organization.
+Based on this philosophy, the organizations Board of Directors is made up of members who currently hold national coaching licenses.
+By bringing all age groups of soccer together under one organization, US Club Soccer hopes to foster a member for life culture within their clubs.

+US Club Soccer is run by a Board of Directors that is made up of the Chairperson, 2 representatives from each of the four regions, At-Large Director, and the CEO.

 Programming

-US Club Soccer's offerings include Players First, league- and cup-based competition, player identification and development programs, and additional programs geared toward club support and coaching education.
+US Club Soccer's developed four programs which include Players First, league- and cup-based competition, player identification and development programs, and additional programs geared toward club support and coaching education.

 Players First

 Players First is a branded club soccer program for parents and players, which aims to help parents make better choices about where their children should play.
 In order to help members adopt Players First, US Club Soccer provides resources for clubs, coaches, parents and players.
+The program is based on five pillars, which include Club Development, Coaching Development, Player Development, Parent Engagement & Education, and Player Health & Safety.

 League-based programs

 League-based programming includes the National Premier Leagues (NPL) and Premier Leagues, a collection of US Club Soccer's top leagues from around the country.
 Champions of the various NPLs advance to the NPL Finals, the organization's annual league-based national championship competition.
 In addition, US Club Soccer sanctions local competitive leagues, recreational programs and adult leagues.

-US Club Soccer and the Elite Clubs National League (ECNL) are collaborating to create a new national competition and development platform for 14-U through 18/19-U boys beginning in August 2017.
-The Elite National Premier League (ENPL) will provide local and national regular-season competition, national showcase events and postseason playoff competition for top teams across the country.
-The ENPL features 16 qualifying NPLs and Boys ECNL Conferences around the country.
+The Elite Clubs National League is sanctioned by US Club Soccer.